joshtynjala/actionscript-3.0-developers-guide/internationalizing-applications/internationalizing-applications/sorting-and-comparing-strings.md

 marks.
 This shows that the SORTING comparison distinguishes between accented and non-accented characters.

-The sorting is performed by passing a reference to the Collator object’s sort() method as a parameter to the Array.sort() method.
+The sorting is performed by passing a reference to the Collator object's sort() method as a parameter to the Array.sort() method.
 This technique is one of the most efficient ways of using a Collator object to control sort order.